 Bake Cookies and Candies with your children

-This may seem obvious, but it really isn’t.
 My mom makes amazing fudge, and she doesn’t even use a thermometer.
 She has a knack for knowing when it is perfectly done.
 When my mom goes, she will take that talent with her.
 This isn’t cool.
-So this year my oldest girl who is 17 is going to learn how Grandma makes fudge.
+So this year my oldest girl is going to learn how Grandma makes fudge.
 This way her recipe will be passed down.
+You can find her recipe HERE along with

 So many family recipes get lost over time because they either weren’t written down, taught or shared.
 This is truly a sad situation.
 I was lucky enough to sit with my grandma while she made her maple candy and learn the art.
 While I’m not grandma, it is better than not having anything at all.

 Take some time and share your family recipes with your children.
-Let them roll out the sugar dough recipe that came from Great, great aunt Sally.
+Let them ball up the molasses sugar dough recipe that came from Grandma.
 Let them eat the dough from the beater of Great, great grandma’s chocolate chip cookies.
-While they maybe to young to remember, they will remember the memories and that will help draw them back.
-They will want the gift of making cookies and want to know that recipe when they are older sot hey can share it.

 Read an Advent Book